-- CRC32 Firmware Image Tests This test performs a cyclic redundancy check on the firmware image, and if it does not pass, the test fails. - SHA-1 Known Answer Tests This test performs a known answer test on the SHA-1 algorithm implemented by the module. - Triple-DES Known Answer Tests This test performs a known answer test on the Triple-DES algorithms implemented by the module. - RNG Known Answer Tests This test performs a known answer test on all approved RNG algorithms that are implemented by the module. - DSA Sign-Verify Tests This test creates a DSA key pair, and tests the signing and verification processes with a known message.
+- CRC32 Firmware Image Tests This test performs a cyclic redundancy check on the firmware image, and if it does not pass, the test fails. - SHA-1 Known Answer Tests This test performs a known answer test on the SHA-1 algorithm implemented by the module. - HMAC SHA-1 Known Answer Tests This test performs a known answer test on the HMAC SHA-1 implemented by the module. - Triple-DES Known Answer Tests This test performs a known answer test on the Triple-DES implemented by the module. - RNG Known Answer Tests This test performs a known answer test on all approved RNG algorithms implemented by the module. - DSA Sign-Verify Tests This test creates a DSA key pair, and tests the signing and verification processes with a known message.

 If one of the Power-On Self Tests fails, then the module transitions to the Error state.
-Once in the error state, successfully passing the self-tests is the only way the module can transition back to the normal mode of operation.
+From the error state, successfully passing the self-tests is the only way the module can transition back to the normal mode of operation.